 The MEXIT instruction is used to indicate to the assembler that it should terminate processing of a macro-definition.
 The format of this instruction is:

-Name Operation Operand A seque symbol blank MEXIT Blank
+Name Operation Operand A sequence symbol or blank MEXIT Blank

 The MEXIT instruction may only be used in a macro-definition.